subugoe/pubdev_docker/README.md

 ##Starting

-  Afterwards you might start the sytem without any debugger support.
+  Afterwards you might start the bundle without any debugger support.

     $ docker-compose up